Witiko/doctoral-thesis/defense.md

 Semantic matching techniques make naive assumptions about the syntax and the semantics of the natural language and the language of mathematics.
-They also often rely on token embeddings of language models, which contain human-like biases. [@caliskan2017semantics] These assumptions and biases cause systematic errors and can decrease accuracy.
+They also rely on token embeddings of language models, which contain human-like biases. [@caliskan2017semantics] These assumptions and biases cause systematic errors and can decrease accuracy.

 In my work, I have developed a score aggregation technique.
-I used my technique to combine the results of 16 structural and semantic matching techniques in order to avoid the systematic errors of any individual technique.
+I used my technique to combine the results of 16 semantic matching techniques in order to avoid the systematic errors of any individual technique.
 My score aggregation technique achieved equal or better accuracy than any individual technique on machine translation evaluation. [@stefanik2021regressive] ↷